PERCEPTION MANAGEMENT MANAGEMENT IN AN ELECTRIC UNIVERSE

 The oligarchy had moved against Tesla abortively in 1895 with the destruction of his laboratory, and decisively in 1901 with the blackballing of the inventor in the financial markets, followed by the confiscation of his radio patents in 1904.
 By 1906 Tesla was bankrupted, and the banks then used the financial panic of 1907 to destroy his former business partner, George Westinghouse.

-Westinghouse corporation was a star player in the industrial exhibitions of the day.
+Westinghouse Corporation, sans George Westinghouse, became a star player in the industrial exhibitions of the day.
 One of the most lavish of these, the 1933 World’s Fair in Chicago, featured the revealing slogan: SCIENCE FINDS.
 INDUSTRY APPLIES.
 MAN CONFORMS.

 The public mind is shaped, not by knowledge, but by the way industry exploits — and, crucially, sells — that knowledge.

 Westinghouse became synonymous with the new consumerist chic of electric domestic appliances: washing-machines, cookers, hair-curlers, irons and toasters.
 And so in the story of Westinghouse we see the toaster jibe played out on a societal level.

 It’s the stuff that powers your toaster.
 You plug it in here.

 That is all you know and all you need to know.